Algorithmic Trading Research Log: How to Build in Public Without Hiding Failed Results

 Abstract

 An algorithmic trading research log becomes valuable when it records changing conclusions rather than only attractive ideas.
 That is the main reason this repository has become more useful over the last two months.
-The project did not only collect survivors.
+The project collected more than survivors.
 It also made the simulator harsher, narrowed the strategy map, and published why several branches were closed.

 The clearest evidence for that claim is the sequence of documents already in the repo: Backtesting Framework Issue Summary, ORB Framework Audit, Toward The One Piece Of Sharpe, and the Series Index.
 Together they show a research log changing its mind in public as the evidence changes.